Graduate Program

 Should I choose a specific research interest when I apply to the program?

-• If you know the area of research in our department that you want to focus on, please indicate this and explain the reason for your interest.
+- If you know the area of research in our department that you want to focus on, please indicate this and explain the reason for your interest.
 If you are uncertain about the specific area, state that you have not decided which area is of interest, but go on to list areas that you think may be of interest to you and why.
-Our students are not required to choose their area of specialty until the end of the first year of their study.

 How can I check to see if you’ve received my test scores/letters of recommendation/transcripts?
 How can I check the status of my application?